 What is ketamine therapy?

-Ketamine therapy is used to treat major depressive disorder, other mental illnesses, and chronic pain.
+Ketamine therapy is used to treat the major depressive disorder, other mental illnesses, and chronic pain.
 This medication is prescribed once other more traditional treatment options such as medications and psychotherapy have failed.
 Originally ketamine was developed and used as an anesthetic.

 What medical conditions can ketamine therapy treat?